topolvm/topolvm/docs/rancher.md

 Congratulations!!
 You finally deployed TopoLVM on RKE.

-To confirm now TopoLVM is actually working, create PVC and mount it on a `Pod`.
+To confirm TopoLVM is working, create PVC and mount it on a `Pod`.

 ```console
 kubectl apply -f - << EOF